sarthakpoudel727-cloud/Portfolio/README.md

-A responsive personal portfolio website built with HTML5 and CSS3 to showcase my profile, skills, projects, and contact information, hosted on GitHub Pages.
+A semantic HTML5 portfolio created to introduce Sarthak Poudel, highlight his technical knowledge, present selected academic projects, and provide a simple way for visitors to get in touch.